EdDataScienceEES/tutorial-eveboswood/index.md

 It is important to highlight that when modelling data, you should not try out different models and choose the one that best fits your data, as this leads to P-Hacking.
 However, in this tutorial, we are trying and testing the effects of the different models to demonstrate what each one means, their outputs, and in what scenarios you would choose each one.

 ### Some data set wrangling...
 (Boring but Necessary)
-#### Libraries
+#### Libraries and Datasets
 First we need to load the packages that we will be using in this tutorial.
 There are only two to load.
 Remember to install the packages if you have not done before on the version of R that you are using, if you try to add a package to the library that you haven't installed it will give you the error message:
-- "Error in library(dplyr) : there is no package called 'dplyr' Make sure that you have already downloaded the dataset and know the directory of where it is saved.
-The data is available in the
+- "Error in library(dplyr) : there is no package called 'dplyr'

+Make sure that you have already downloaded the dataset and know the directory of where it is saved.
+The data is available here or in the repository named "meat_consumption.csv"

 ```html
 # Title: The Influence of Effect Placement on Generalised Linear Model Outputs